doesterr/react-hexagon-grid/Readme.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Check out our [career page](https://github.com/runtastic/request_handler) if you'd like to work with us.